WuZhuoran/Stardew_AnimalSitter/README.md

 This project will maintain Open Source [here](https://github.com/WuZhuoran/Stardew_AnimalSitter).

 For i18n and translation support.
-Just Add your languages in `i18n` folders.
+Just Add your languages in `i18n` folders or Add more strings to `default.json` file.

 We appreciate all contributions.
 Feel Free to raise any issues or pull requests.